UBE3A: Clinical significance

-Mutations within the UBE3A gene are responsible for some cases of Angelman syndrome and Prader-Willi syndrome.
+Mutations within the UBE3A gene are responsible for some cases of Angelman syndrome and Prader–Willi syndrome.
 Most of these mutations result in an abnormally short, nonfunctional version of ubiquitin protein ligase E3A.
 Because the copy of the gene inherited from a person's father (the paternal copy) is normally inactive in the brain, a mutation in the remaining maternal copy prevents any of the enzyme from being produced in the brain.
 This loss of enzyme function likely causes the characteristic features of these two conditions.

 The UBE3A gene lies within the human chromosomal region 15q11-13.
-Other abnormalities in this region of chromosome 15 can also cause Angelman syndrome.
+Other abnormalities in this region of chromosome 15 can also cause Dup15q and Isodicentric 15.
 These chromosomal changes include deletions, rearrangements (translocations) of genetic material, and other abnormalities.
 Like mutations within the gene, these chromosomal changes prevent any functional ubiquitin protein ligase E3A from being produced in the brain.

 UBE3A associates with the E6 protein of certain strains of HPV.
 This interaction promotes the polyubiquitination and subsequent degradation of the tumor suppressor gene p53, thereby enabling the immortalization of infected cells.
 Strains of HPV with this ability have a higher risk of causing HPV-associated cancers.
 UBE3A is also known as E6AP or E6-associated protein in reference to this mechanism.